pareshsutariya/adhiveshan-grading-ui/_requirements.md

   - Note: return COMPLETED if all the topic has been graded else PENDING

-- TBD: at a time only x proctors should be able to access or grade the candidate
+- TBD: at a time only x judges should be able to access or grade the candidate

 ## ====== SCHEDULING PARTICIPANTS =====: